joehart2001/comprehensive-mlip-testing-framework/README.md

     - MD tests, NEBs, phonons, elastic moduli, and more
 - Breadth: Testing on a wide range of systems to truly assess the ability of foundation MLIPs
     - Bulk inorganic crystals, molecular crystals, molecules, surfaces, MOFs, supramolecular systems, and more
-- Depth: the ability to swiftly investigate numbers, outliers and trends through an interactive analysis suite featuring:
+- Depth: the ability to swiftly investigate numbers, outliers and trends through an interactive analysis suite featuring: interactive tables, interactive plots, structural visualisation and custom benchmark weights
-    - Interactive tables
-    - Interactive plots
-    - Structural visualisation
-    - Custom benchmark weights

 ### Summary of currently implemented tests:
 <p align="center">